bhandaru/OCP311-DevOps/02-lesson-understanding_subscriptions.md

-# Lesson Two: Understanding Subscriptions and Software Repositories
+# Lesson Two: Prep the workstation Understanding Subscriptions and Software Repositories

 OpenShift is built on top of Red Hat Enterprise Linux.
 The installation procedure adds additional software repositories and leverages an ansible inventory file as a centralized place to configure and automate the installation of OpenShift across multiple machines.